-Microsoft recently announced that its Edge browser experience is coming to iOS and Android phones on a new effort to put Windows 10 PCs at the center and seamless connect across these devices.
+Microsoft recently announced that its Edge browser experience is coming to iOS and Android phones in a new effort to put Windows 10 PCs at the center and seamlessly connect across these devices.

 - Microsoft Edge (Android) | Download

 Just remember that you’re getting the Edge experience, you’re not getting the full-blown version of the browser using the EdgeHTML rendering engine.
 Instead, Microsoft opts to offer the app using Google’s Blink rendering engine.

 Unlike Apple, Google allows developers to use different rendering engines on its devices, but Microsoft says that it wants to use the engine that works best on the device you have.
 So, basically, you’re getting Google Chrome with a Microsoft Edge skin that brings additional functionalities specifically designed for Windows 10 users.

 In this preview, you get features like Reading View to remove clutter on articles and Continue to PC to pick up where you left off, as well as voice search, InPrivate mode, favorites sync, quick response code reader, and more.
 However, features like password and tab syncing, and ebook reading will come in a later release.